 If you’re avoiding going to the dentist due to dental anxiety, more frequent visits may actually help.
 This may seem counter-intuitive, but frequent visits help you develop an ongoing relationship with your oral health care provider and allow you to address concerns and handle any issues you may be facing.

 While you may be tempted to see your dentist only once a year if your oral health is in good shape, we do recommend that you see your dentist every six months if possible.
 If you have dental insurance, you should be covered for an exam and cleaning every six months, as well as x-rays once a year.

 If you don’t have dental insurance, ask your dental office if they perform services on a sliding scale for people who need financial assistance.
 In some cases, dental offices are able to offer lower fees if you’re paying cash.

 Putting off a trip to the dentist can lead to some severe consequences.
 Even those that take excellent care of their teeth put themselves at risk for serious oral conditions without a regular checkup.
 Take the time to find a dentist that you feel comfortable with, and who will work with you to address any issues you may be having.
 If you tend to avoid the dentist due to a fear of needles, look for a dentist skilled in alleviating patient anxiety.
-Our directory of certified pain-free dentists is filled with providers who are committed to providing as close to pain-free dental visit as possible!
+Our directory of certified pain-free dentists is filled with providers who are committed to providing as close to pain-free dentistry as possible!
 Find a DentalVibe dentist and make dental anxiety a thing of the past!